-The original version of the first Symphony written in 1889, a movement that Mahler entitled blue Mina flowers to follow the first movement.
-It was apparently written as a love song for the wife of a composer called Maria Weber’s grandson with whom Mahler had had an affair.
-Muller himself called the movement A Love Episode.
-After the performance of the complete original version of the symphony and Weimar in 1893, Mahler deleted Lumina and omitted it from the published editions of 1899 and 19 106.
-There is much controversy about the reasons for Mahler’s decision.
+In the original version of the first Symphony written in 1889, a movement that Mahler entitled Blumina, flowers, to follow the first movement.
+It was apparently written as a love song for the wife of a composer called Maria von Weber’s grandson with whom Mahler had had an affair.

 Mahler himself called the movement A Love Episode, after the performance of the complete original version of the symphony and Weimar in 1893, Mahler deleted Blumina and omitted it from the published editions of 1899 and 19 106.
 There is much controversy about the reasons for Mahler’s decision, apparently, Mahler was advised by his publisher Weiberger, that the symphony was already too long, especially with too slow movements, including Blumina and that as the weakest movement will mean it could easily be dispensed with.

 Mahler also had misgivings about its musical content, he thought it too sentimental, insufficiently symphonic, and less sophisticated than the remaining movements.
 Many years later, Mahler referred to Blumine as a blunder of youth.
 Alma Mahler told us that our husband said to her that he removed it because of too strong a similarity of the keys and neighboring movements.
 But as with many almost contentions, this statement may be untrustworthy.
 Since the main keys of a movement, C major and A minor do not figure substantially in the other movements.